ModusCreateOrg/ardugo/README.md

 # ArduGo
-ArduGo is implementation of a goban for the Arduboy game console.
+ArduGo is an implementation of a goban for the Arduboy game console.